danijourdain/SENG401_Group15_GoodEnoughReads/README.md

 #### 4.1 Selenium GUI Tests

 Before Running the Selenium tests, please create 2 test users for the database.
 The first has username Sobia, email sobia.khan1@ucalgary.ca, first name Sobia, last name Khan, and password d.
 The second user has email tim@gmail.com, first name Tim, last name Smith, username Tim, and password a.

+Please ensure that the server is running before running GUI tests.